Issouf Macalou

-Club career
+Career

 Macalou began his senior career with the youth academy of Sochaux, before playing for Louhans-Cuiseaux and GOAL FC.
 On 25 January 2021, Macalou signed a three-year contract with Valenciennes.
 He made his professional debut with Valenciennes in a 1–0 Ligue 2 win over USL Dunkerque on 30 January 2021.

 On 23 July 2021, he moved to Le Mans on loan.

 On 7 July 2022, Macalou signed with Red Star.
 Valenciennes announced that the transfer is a season-long loan with an option to buy.

+On 21 January 2025, Macalou moved to Universitatea Cluj in Romania.